Have you ever found yourself …

 Spending hours every day calculating nutritional information and points

 You're not alone.
 Experiencing of all this in our own lives, we knew there had to be a better, easier way.
-Using our own experiences and those of our members, we set out to create website, recipe hub, and meal planning tool to make meal time, healthy eating, and weight loss easier.
+Using our own experiences and those of our members, we set out to create website, recipe hub, and meal planning tool to make meal time and healthy eating easier.

-To lose weight and eat healthy long term, you need to have a plan.
+To eat healthy long term, you need to have a plan.
 Benjamin Franklin got it right when he said, "By failing to plan, you are planning to fail”

 Families should be able to eat together and eat the same thing – no more plate envy or cooking multiple meals

 Healthy food doesn't need to be boring or bland – it needs to taste delicious and be packed with flavor

 People change diets often for lots of reasons – your plan should easily adjust with your changing needs

 Everyone is busy and everyone could use a little extra help in the kitchen

 Using those beliefs, we built Slender Kitchen.
 We hope that Slender Kitchen takes the guesswork and difficulty out of healthy living and meal planning.

 Slender Kitchen was launched December of 2010 by co-founders Kristen McCaffrey and Joe Memun as an experiment in cooking and blogging.
 Noticing Kristen’s growing interest in cooking and healthy eating, Joe (in charge of all things tech) suggested that Kristen (in charge of all things kitchen) start a cooking blog.
 After a few weeks of percolation, Slender Kitchen was launched.
 In the first two years, Slender Kitchen was just that - a simple recipe blog that shared the recipes that Kristen was preparing at home.